poljarne/Geant4-ANL/Get Started with Geant4/Get Started Readme.md

 ### Main file

 In this folder you will be able to find main_file.cc, which is an example of what the mail file af a G4 program should look like.
+Basically this file either processes a macro file to run the program from the console, or starts the UI session directly (double click on the executable file).
+You can also use the main file to initialize other classes such as DetectorConstruction, PhyscisList or ActionInitialization.